eclipse-ankaios/ankaios/server/doc/swdesign/README.md

 Status: approved

-The Ankaios Server shall select the Agent responsible for running the Workload based on the `agent` field.
+The Ankaios Server shall select the workloads targeted at an agent based on the `agent` field.

+Comment:
+The field contents of the workloads are already rendered.

 Tags:
 - AnkaiosServer